Volume licensing: Leaked keys

-A volume license key that was commonly used to bypass product activation in early versions of Microsoft's Windows XP operating system was FCKGW-RHQQ2-YXRKT-8TG6W-2B7Q8.
-This key was part of the first warez release of the final version of Windows XP by a group called devils0wn, 35 days before the official retail release on 28 August 2001.
+A volume license key that was commonly used to bypass product activation in early versions of Windows XP was FCKGW-RHQQ2-YXRKT-8TG6W-2B7Q8.
+This key was part of the first warez release of the final version of Windows XP by a group called devils0wn, 35 days before the operating system's official retail release on 28 August 2001.
 The key is now obsolete, as it has been blacklisted by Microsoft since August 2004, and affected computers will display a WGA notification.
 It was made famous partly because it featured in a popular image circulated on the Internet before the retail launch of Windows XP.
 In the image, the key is written on a CD-R containing the leaked operating system and held in front of a digital Microsoft sign counting down the days until the release of Windows XP.

 Users using these keys will receive an error message when they install the latest service pack, and such users are told to obtain a legitimate license and change their product key.

-Public KMS servers
+Publicly accessible Key Management Servers

-Any client machine with the correct KMS client setup keys can authenticate against any KMS server.
+Any client machine with the correct Key Management Server (KMS) client setup keys can authenticate against any KMS server.
 KMS client keys are well known and documented publicly by Microsoft.
 KMS servers require a minimum of 25 clients to properly activate, but also stop counting additional licenses beyond 50, and automatically accept any client key once reaching the 25 client threshold.

-Businesses operating KMS servers are required to properly shield the KMS server behind firewalls so that it cannot be reached from the Internet, and be used to authorize illegal use of KMS client keys by the general public.
-Public exposure of a KMS server can result in Microsoft revoking the server key, thereby disabling all attaching clients.
+Businesses operating KMS servers are required to properly shield the KMS server behind firewalls so that it cannot be reached from the Internet and be used by the general public to authorize illegitimate KMS client keys.
+Public exposure of a KMS server can result in Microsoft revoking the server key, thereby disabling all attached clients.

 External KMS server access is desirable for devices on long-term leave away from the corporate network, as KMS client activation will expire after six months of not being able to contact a KMS server.
 For this situation, a business can make it accessible through a virtual private network (VPN) known only to the devices outside the corporate network.